LD8/LD8.github.io/_posts/2020-03-05-DB-Migrate-from-SQLite3–to-PostgreSQL.md

 # 2. you have to specify 'template0' if your template0 and template1 encoding is not 'UTF8'

 postgres=> GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;
-# don't forget to grant access before exiting the psql shell
+# don not forget to grant access before exiting the psql shell
 # you can use \l to check existing databases
 postgres=> \l
 postgres=> \q